grilly86/jquery-knobby/readme.md

 #jquery.knobby.js

-a jquery plugin to convert number input elements into knobs that can be adjusted by dragging with mouse or fingers.
+a jquery plugin to convert number input elements into knobs that can be adjusted by cyclic dragging with mouse or fingers.

 ##[Demo](http://codeblock.at/jquery-knobby/demo/)
 You'll find the demo files in the `demo/` directory.